garslo/doll-delivery/README.markdown

 Alternatively, start `sbt` in the project's root directory and type `test` in the prompt.

+To test `doll-delivery` programmatically, simply import the object `com.garslo.dolldelivery.DeliverySolver` and run `DeliverySolver.dijkstra(filename, syntaxType)`, where `filename` is the path to your test file, and `syntaxType` is either `MapSyntax` or `CsvSyntax`, dependent upon your input file's formatting.

 ### Input Format

 `doll-delivery` accepts two types of formatting: a csv-like format and